 If a taxpayer fails to comply with the tax laws, without intent to defraud, a penalty equal to ten percent (10%) of any tax deficiency is assessed.
-However, if either taxable income or the tax liability is understated by twenty-five percent (25%) or more, the penalty is twenty-five percent (25%) of the tax deficiency.
+However, if the tax liability is understated by twenty-five percent (25%) or more, the penalty is twenty-five percent (25%) of the tax deficiency.